wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

 ##### 200 Lloyd's underwriters must not carry on insurance business in New Zealand unless Lloyd's holds licence

-*   (1) A Lloyd's underwriter must not carry on business in New Zealand that involves entering into contracts of insurance as an insurer with New Zealand policyholders unless Lloyd's holds a licence issued under [section 203][263] or [205][265].
+*   (1) A Lloyd's underwriter must not carry on business in New Zealand that involves entering into contracts of insurance as an insurer with New Zealand policyholders unless Lloyd's holds a licence issued under [section 203][265] or [205][267].

-    (2) A Lloyd's underwriter who fails to comply with subsection (1) commits an offence and is liable, on summary conviction, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both).
+    (2) A Lloyd's underwriter who fails to comply with subsection (1) commits an offence and is liable, on conviction, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both).

+    Section 200(2): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 201 Lloyd's may apply for licence on behalf of underwriting members